highfem/tqdne/README.md

 ## Experiments

 To reproduce the experiments from the manuscript, including data preprocessing, training, and evaluation, navigate to the [experiments](./experiments) folder.
 Refer to the corresponding README files for step-by-step guidance.

-## Weight files

-You can find the weight files for the trained generative waveform model (GWM) on [Zenodo](https://zenodo.org/records/15687691), under the `weights` folder.

 ## Sampling waveforms